How to a Sync Single Salesforce Case to Multiple Jira Projects

 This article was originally published on the Atlassian community.

-Teams working with Jira often want to collaborate with other teams using different work management systems and CRMs.
-Marketers and salespeople opt for Salesforce as the go-to option.
+Teams working with Jira often need to collaborate with other teams using different work management systems and CRMs.
+For sales and marketing teams, Salesforce is the go-to choice.

-The sales team wants outgoing data from Salesforce to appear on more than one Jira project without having to copy the contents and fields one by one.
+The sales team wants outgoing data from Salesforce to appear in more than one Jira project without having to copy the contents and fields one by one.

 Sounds like a challenge, right?